platonvin/lum-rs/README.md

 ```bash
 cargo build -Z build-std=std,panic_abort -Z build-std-features=panic_immediate_abort --profile native
 ```
-adding `optimize_for_size` to `build-std-features` makes binary under a megabyte (on windows)
+adding `optimize_for_size` to `build-std-features` makes binary under a megabyte

-I did it because i need to find out best language to build renderers in, if you have any suggestions, please let me know
+I did it because i need to find out the best language for renderers.
+If you have any suggestions, please let me know